Chapter 5: Prelude

 Three weeks later…

-Silver and gold particles floated up from a broken Energen bypass pipe in a backstreet on the Sector 8 plate.
-The glowing material illuminated a figure – a green-haired flower girl with red blossoms on her head – who was staring deeply at the pipe fissure, watching the wisps float upwards and disperse into the air as nothingness.
+Silver and gold particles floated up from a broken Energen bypass pipe in one of the backstreet alleyways on the Sector 8 plate.
+The glowing material illuminated the figure of a green-haired flower girl with red blossoms on her head.
+She was staring deeply at the pipe fissure and watching the wisps float upwards and disperse into the air as nothingness.

-As she watched the flecks of white and yellow intermingle with each other, swirling about her like fireflies in the night sky, she could gradually hear a sound emanating directly from the particles themself.
-They were screams of agony, of pain and of suffering, each intensifying the longer she stood there.
+As the flecks of white and yellow intermingled with each other, swirling about her like fireflies in the night sky, she could gradually hear a sound emanating directly from the particles themself.
+They were screams of agony, pain and suffering.
 It was as if a collective voice was crying out for any sort of release from the torment that they endured at that very moment.
+Though it started as nothing but a whisper to her, the longer she stood there, staring at the pipe, the more intense the screams became.

 She kneeled into a more comfortable position and continued to watch the sparks float about.
 After a few moments, she felt that she was ready to dive in.
-She closed her eyes and let her mind drift off as the wails echoed about her.
-The flower girl kept herself alert throughout her meditation, in case anyone unexpected tried to sneak up to her.
+She closed her eyes and let her mind drift off as the wails echoed around her.
+She wasn’t worried that anyone else could hear the screams, for she knew for certain that she was the only one who could hear them.
+Nevertheless, the flower girl kept herself alert throughout her meditation, in case anyone unexpectedly tried to sneak up to her.

-Though she willed herself not to think of the visions she saw that day, somehow the image of the orange-furred Mobian with two tails kept presenting itself to her as she remembered how the root entered her finger back in the church.
+As she meditated and listened to the pained, collective voices, the image of the orange-furred Mobian with two tails kept appearing in her mind.
+The flower girl attempted to will the subject of her visions out of her mind, but it stayed in perpetuity, much to her annoyance.
+She instinctively rubbed the spot where the root entered her finger back in the church.
 ‘It’s been weeks since that day,‘ she thought distractedly, her brows furrowed into a scowl.
 ‘I’ve had visions like this one before, but never one so invasive.’

-“COSMO,” it called out her name, sounding like the amalgamation of thousands of different voices.
+“COSMO,” it called out her name, sounding like the amalgamation of hundreds of thousands of different voices.

 Cosmo’s eyes widened into saucers at the sight in front of her.
 The particulate matter then started to swirl and twist around her.
-Some bonded together to form words, symbols and even images, all which were instructing her on things that she could not comprehend.
+Some bonded together to form words, symbols and even images, all of which were instructing her on things that she was unable to comprehend.
 As the matter danced around her, she felt her whole body quake.
 A cold chill crept down her back and though she wanted to free herself and move away, she felt paralyzed by the light show in front of her.

-The wisps swirled around her faster and faster, until finally they stopped and began floating upwards once again.
+The wisps swirled around her faster and faster until finally they stopped in a burst of light and began floating upwards once again.
 Cosmo found herself able to move as she gulped lungfuls of air amid the sounds of screaming that returned to her ears.
 It was as if the events that had transpired moments ago had never happened.

 A flash of white light enveloped the image and caused Cosmo’s eyes to snap open.
 No shadows were in front of her, but only the pipe which had shown her the new visions.
 ‘They’re becoming stronger… More vivid… What does this all mean?’ she wondered fervently as she picked herself up from the ground.